utah-cs3550-fa25/assignments/hw3.md

 [Assignment 4](hw4.md).

-In your `index` view, query the database for the most recent 3 `Recipe` objects to be filtered.
+In your `index` view, query the database for the most recent 3 `Recipe` objects to be featured.
 Pass those to the template.

 In your `profile` view, query the database for the `User` object with the appropriate username.
 If there are no such users, raise a 404